 It’s the reason why the copy is written.

-Your offer must align with you target audience’s desires and needs, and, as you know, it must appeal to their emotions.
+Your offer must align with your target audience’s desires and needs, and, as you know, it must appeal to their emotions.

 It doesn’t matter what kind of copy you’re writing, your offer has to be clear, concise, and above all irresistible.

-Also, before showing the price part the offer must summarize it’s key benefits and advantages of the product or service you’re selling.
+Also, before showing the price part the offer must summarize the key benefits and advantages of the product or service you’re selling.

-The best way to do that is through bullet points that makes the copy more readable and inviting.
+The best way to do that is through bullet points that make the copy more readable and inviting.

 And to make your offer even more irresistible you can offer bonuses to the prospect.